 |Specific Cities Selection||YES|

-We can see once again that IPVanish has covered the basics quite well.
-Unlike the majority of VPN providers, this one gives you a nice overview of its servers.
+Unlike the majority of VPN services, this one gives you a nice overview of its servers.
 You get to select a country, pick a city, and even an individual server.
-It is how you can make a helpful list of fast-performing servers (your favorites) and then easily connect to those.
+That’s how you can make a helpful list of fast-performing servers (your favorites) and then easily connect to those.

-Even though it doesn’t bring the most modern-looking UI, we’re sure that you won’t have a hard time using this application in the long-run.
-Our Score: 9/10.
+Even though it doesn’t bring the most modern-looking UI, we’re sure that you won’t have a hard time using this application in the long run.
+Our Score: 8/10.

 When you launch IPVanish, you will see a series of ‘sections’ or tabs in the left-placed sidebar.
-To best way to explain how this application works is by taking a quick look at its sidebar.
-So, keep on reading to learn more.
+Therefore, the best way to explain how IPVanish works is by taking a quick look at its sidebar, as explained below.